 We use both session and persistent cookies on our website, as required by the software used at any moment to run our website and provide our services.
 The names of the cookies we use, and the purposes for which they are used, are set out below:

 We do not currently use Google Analytics to analyse the use of our website, but we may use it at some point in the future.
+Any policy change regarding the use of Google Analytics cookies will be announced in advance.

 Third party cookies

 Our website currently does not uses third party cookies, and we have no provision to use third party cookies in the future.
+Any policy change regarding the use of third party cookies will be announced in advance.

 How to manage our cookies?